 Children at this age begin to develop interests in various areas and choose their own hobbies.
 They play a more active role in group games and task-orientated play.
 They are also able to handle complex puzzles and crafts.
 They are very aware and strong on their likes and dislikes.
-Involve them in the decision-making when you decide to get a new toy for them.
+Involve them in decision-making when you decide to get a new toy for them.

 Think building kits, art and craft kits, puzzles, books, musical instruments, plastic figurines, electronic games, construction toy and science sets.

 Let your child experiment, play and learn about science!
 Infantino Singapore offers a range of science kits.

 Before purchasing any toys, here is a list of Mr Tan Wee Keng (Chief Executive Officer of Tollyjoy)’s top toy safety tips:

 1. Ensure that the toys do not have small detachable parts that children may swallow by mistake